veraison/cover/README.md

 ## CLI

- This create includes the `cover-cli` executable that can be used to run the verifier, producing an EAR serialized as JSON.
+ This crate includes the `cover-cli` executable that can be used to run the verifier, producing an EAR serialized as JSON.

 ```bash